 Bring organizational harmony to hall spaces with this smart setup.
-Perfect for apartments or small homes, this DIY entryway is completely customizable.
-Plus, the storage-savvy cubbies hold a surprising amount of stuff.
+Perfect for apartments or small homes, these DIY entryway ideas are completely customizable.
+Plus, the combination of cube units and a closet rod as entryway storage holds a surprising amount of stuff.

 Remove cubes from packaging, and assemble according to manufacturer's instructions.
 Wipe clean with a damp cloth to remove any dust, glue, or grime.